-A glimpse on the extent to which big-data and Artificial-Intelligence is defining the concepts of future warfare hints that the potential of technology to build upon the concept of data still remains unexplored to a large extent.
-Trading-off one's privacy and personal details for smaller gains in the present could prove to be acts of idiocy as it cannot be conveniently reversed upon sensing the arrival of something catastrophic to people's security; inconceivable and unthinkable for the genius of today, but perfectly appealing to the senses of a layman of tomorrow.
+A glimpse on the extent to which big-data and Artificial-Intelligence is re-defining the concepts of future warfare and politics hints that the potential of technology to build upon digital content remains unexplored to a large extent.
+Selling-off personal details and privacy for small and temporary immediate benefits could prove out to be an act of imprudence, towards which there might not be a simple undo option to reverse the actions upon realizing the fatal implications it throws up against individual freedom, privacy and security; inconceivable and unthinkable for the genius of today, but perfectly appealing to the senses of a layman of tomorrow.
 Such is the pace at which technology is advancing and gaining currency.